osu-cs290-sp20/G5-Login-and-Vote/README.md

 Needs:

 1) authentication

-	1a) auth can be handled by:
+  a) auth can be handled by:
 		- AuthO.
 		- JWT and bcrypt.

-2) database for logging voters, votes, and subjects 2a) database will have tables/models for:
+2) database for logging voters, votes, and subjects

+	a) database will have tables/models for:
 		- the voters and their votes.
 		- the subject being voted on and the voters who participated.